The educational system has made you poorly equipped to understand it when it does

 Yet, the spirit guide seems to have an even harder job than the corporeal person who’s trying to help you out.
 The person with the physical body has both verbal and non-verbal communication to work with.
 A good physical communicator will keep in mind non-verbal communication like the handshake and facial expressions and adjust the environment to communicate their message.

-The spirit guide only has a few physical sensations and non-verbal communications like imagery.
+The spirit guide only has a few physical sensations and non-verbal communication like imagery.

 If there are words, they likely will be succinct.